mg-Ben/MyKnowledge/Computer_Systems/Operating_Systems/Operating System.md

 ## Main memory (RAM)
 _Also known as RAM (Random Access Memory)_
 It is the memory where the currently running [[#Program|programs]] (i.e. instructions and data) are stored.
 The [[#CPU]] is directly connected to RAM to read those instructions and compute them.
+RAM is **volatile**, which means that data is lost when computer is turned off.
+### Cache RAM
+It is actually a different component, closer to [[#CPU]] (Cache memory is built into the CPU chip or placed very close to it to minimize access time).

+There are typically different cache levels:
+- `L1`: the smallest; the fastest.
+For example, it can have 64KB of space
+- `L2`: intermediate level.
+For example, it can have 512KB of space
+- `L3`: larger, but slower.
+For example, it can have 8MB of space _Some manufacturers might include the cache space in the product specifications.
+E.g. when you see a specification stating 8GB RAM, it refers to the main system memory, not including the cache memory_

+Cache RAM works with the following principle: _If the data is found (cache hit), it can be accessed more quickly than if it had to be retrieved from RAM.
+If the data is not in the cache (cache miss), it is fetched from RAM and stored in the cache for future access._
 ### Kernel
 The **Kernel** is the portion of [[#Main memory (RAM)|RAM]] memory where the Operating System is hosted.
 It contains the common-used features.
 #### MicroKernel